scale-lab/OpenPhySyn/README.md

 Please open a GitHub [issue](https://github.com/The-OpenROAD-Project/OpenPhySyn/issues/new) if you find any bugs:

--   Loaded plugins sometimes causes double `free` error at closing.
+-   Loaded plugins sometimes cause double `free` error at closing.

 ## To-Do